Harry Bunn

-Harry Charles Bunn (born 21 November 1992) is an English professional footballer, who plays for Ashton United.
+Harry Charles Bunn (born 21 November 1992) is an English professional footballer, who plays for Hyde United.

 Born in Oldham, Bunn began his career with Manchester City and transferred to Huddersfield Town in 2014.
 He was with Huddersfield for three seasons and then transferred to Bury ahead of the 2017–18 season.
 He has also spent time on loan at Rochdale, Preston North End, Oldham Athletic, Crewe Alexandra, York City and Sheffield United.

 Career

 Manchester City

 Bunn joined the Manchester City Academy in 2001 when he was nine.
 He scored 20 goals playing for both of City's Under-18 and Under-21 teams during the season, leading him to be named the academy scholar of the year at the end of the season.
 While at the academy, Bunn played under the coach Steve Eyre, who later signed him at Rochdale.

 In June 2011, Bunn was promoted to the club's elite development squad ahead of the new season.
 The following year, Bunn had an opportunity in the first team when he was featured in the club's pre–season campaign.
 By the time he left Manchester City, Bunn failed to make a breakthrough at the first team.